 - Find the right email addresses by going to your members’ congressional websites, or simply call their offices and ask for the email address you need.

 - Follow up, and be politely persistent.
-If a scheduler or staff member has not responded after 3 or 4 days, call them and ask for an update, and see if there’s any additional info you can provide.
+If a scheduler or staff member has not responded after three or four days, call them and ask for an update and see if there’s any additional info you can provide.

 Prepare for the meeting